-- Canada is the U.S.' largest source of forest products imports, making up 49% in 2024. - Other countries that export forest products to the U.S. include China (8%), Brazil (7%), Chile (5%), Vietnam (4%). - Canada's share of American imports has decreased by 8 percentage points (from 57% to 49%) since 2021. - Canada is the U.S.' leading provider of softwood lumber, supplying 80% of America's softwood lumber imports. - The reality is that most of the softwood lumber used in the U.S. is produced in the U.S. by American workers, meeting about 71-72% of domestic consumption.
-Canadian lumber simply fills this gap, accounting for about 24% of U.S. consumption, helping to build and renovate homes for millions of Americans. - Tariffs on Canadian wood product exports will impact American industries that use Canadian inputs, such as housing construction, pulp and paper and wood product manufacturing. - o At present, per President Trump's April 2, 2025 reciprocal tariff announcement, it appears that Canadian lumber exports (including softwood lumber) are not impacted and remain subject to the March 2 Executive Order regarding exemption for CUSMA-compliant goods. - o However, an ongoing Section 232 U.S. National Security investigation into foreign wood products may result in tariffs or other trade measures on these products at a later date. - o Existing U.S. duties on most Canadian softwood lumber exports remain in place. - Anti-dumping (AD) and countervailing (CVD) duties on Canadian softwood lumber make homes more expensive in the U.S. According to the U.S. National Association of Home Builders, these act as a tax on American home builders and home buyers, making housing less affordable for American families. - Most Canadian softwood lumber producers are currently subject to a combined AD/CVD duty rate of 14.4%.
-This means that any new tariffs would apply above and beyond the existing U.S. duties. - It is important to note that AD/CVD duty rates are anticipated to increase significantly in 2025 meaning that any tariffs or additional trade measures resulting from the Section 232 investigation would further constrict producers and consumers. - Softwood lumber (spruce-pine-fir) produced in Canada is typically preferred by builders as framing lumber in residential and interior construction, while softwood lumber produced in the U.S. South (southern yellow pine) is preferred in decking and outdoor applications. - For softwood lumber specifically, the states with the largest value of Canadian imports are Washington (11%), Texas (9%), Michigan (5%), Minnesota (5%) and Massachusetts (4%). - Texas and North Carolina both have cities with fast-growing housing markets; Texas, in particular, had 9 of the 10 fastest growing cities in the U.S. during 2023. - Washington, Minnesota, and Michigan are all border states that likely import more Canadian lumber than they consume, serving as the primary destination for many lumber imports that are subsequently shipped elsewhere within the U.S. prior to consumption. - Additionally, demand for housing in Washington state is high with increasing home prices to match, and home prices in Minnesota and Michigan have also been increasing, following countrywide trends.59
+- Canada is the U.S.' largest source of forest products imports, making up 49% in 2024. - Other countries that export forest products to the U.S. include China (8%), Brazil (7%), Chile (5%), Vietnam (4%). - Canada's share of American imports has decreased by 8 percentage points (from 57% to 49%) since 2021. - Canada is the U.S.' leading provider of softwood lumber, supplying 80% of America's softwood lumber imports. - The reality is that most of the softwood lumber used in the U.S. is produced in the U.S. by American workers, meeting about 71-72% of domestic consumption while.
+Canadian lumber accounts for most of the difference at about 24%, helping to build and renovate homes for millions of Americans. - Tariffs on Canadian wood product exports will impact American industries that use Canadian inputs, such as housing construction, pulp and paper and wood product manufacturing. - At present, per President Trump's April 2, 2025, reciprocal tariff announcement, Canadian lumber exports (including softwood lumber) are not impacted and remain subject to the March 2 Executive Order regarding exemption for CUSMA-compliant goods. - o However, an ongoing Section 232 U.S. National Security investigation into foreign wood products may result in tariffs or other trade measures on these products at a later date. - o Existing U.S. duties on most Canadian softwood lumber exports remain in place. - Anti-dumping (AD) and countervailing (CVD) duties on Canadian softwood lumber make homes more expensive in the U.S. According to the U.S. National Association of Home Builders, these act as a tax on American home builders and home buyers, making housing less affordable for American families. - Most Canadian softwood lumber producers are currently subject to a combined AD/CVD duty rate of 14.4%.
+This means that any new tariffs would apply above and beyond the existing U.S. duties. - It is important to note that preliminary results of the annual AD/CVD reviews indicate that duty rates will more than double to around 35% later in 2025, when the final rates take effect.
+This means that any tariffs or additional trade measures resulting from the Section 232 investigation would further constrict producers and consumers. - Softwood lumber (spruce-pine-fir) produced in Canada is typically preferred by builders as framing lumber in residential and interior construction, while softwood lumber produced in the U.S. South (southern yellow pine) is preferred in decking and outdoor applications. - For softwood lumber specifically, the states with the largest value of Canadian imports are Washington (11%), Texas (9%), Michigan (5%), Minnesota (5%) and Massachusetts (4%). - Texas and North Carolina both have cities with fast-growing housing markets; Texas had 9 of the 10 fastest growing cities in the U.S. during 2023. - Washington, Minnesota, and Michigan are all border states that likely import more Canadian lumber than they consume, serving as the primary destination for many lumber imports that are subsequently shipped elsewhere within the U.S. prior to consumption. - Additionally, demand for housing in Washington state is high with increasing home prices to match, and home prices in Minnesota and Michigan have also been increasing, following countrywide trends.45

-59 Sources The State of the Nation's Housing Report 2024, Joint Center for Housing Studies of Harvard University; Core Logic Home Price Insights; Redfin
+45 Sources The State of the Nation's Housing Report 2024, Joint Center for Housing Studies of Harvard University; Core Logic Home Price Insights; Redfin